Wu Bangguo: Early life

-Wu was born in Pingba, Guizhou, with ancestral roots in Feidong, Anhui.
+Wu was born on 22 July 1941, in Pingba, Guizhou, with ancestral roots in Feidong, Anhui.
+His father Wu Zhongxing was a cartographer working on map projection.
 He entered Tsinghua University in 1960, majoring in electron tube engineering at the Department of Radio Electronics, where he graduated in 1967.
-He subsequently was employed as a worker and technician at Shanghai's No. 3 Electronic Tube Factory, and then deputy chief and chief of the technical section from 1976 to 1978.
+He joined the Chinese Communist Party (CCP) in 1964.
+After graduation, he was employed as a worker and technician at Shanghai's No. 3 Electronic Tube Factory, and then deputy chief and chief of the technical section from 1976 to 1978.
 He would eventually go on to lead the factory as its party secretary.
 In 1978 he was assigned to become the deputy manager of Shanghai Electronic Elements Company, and between 1979 and 1981 the deputy manager of Shanghai Electron Tube Company.
 Between 1981 and 1983 he worked as the deputy secretary of Shanghai Meters, Instruments and Telecommunications Bureau.